PhilipVigus/CV/README.md

 *IT Access Developer and Lecturer*

-- Evaluating learner assistive technology needs and training them how to use it as part of their day-to-day lives
+- Evaluating learner assistive technology needs and training them how to use equipment to help them access IT
 - Training staff to support students
 - Teaching students ICT

-**QinetiQ**
+**DERA/QinetiQ**

-*New Business Support Administrator* – (February 2002 - August 2003)
+*New Business Support Administrator* – (February 2002 – August 2003)

 - Producing customer bids and reports, liasing with external organisations and acting as the main point of contact for customers

-*Research Scientist* – (July 2000 - January 2002)
+*Research Scientist* – (July 2000 – January 2002)

-- Carrying out defense research and evaluation using computer simulations
+ Carrying out defense research and evaluation using computer simulations
 - Writing technical reports

 **Quidnunc**